Acute Liver Failure in Dogs

 • Ammonia: If liver function is severely impaired, the ammonia level in the blood rises, which increases the risk of neurological deficits.

-• Ultrasound: Allows the visualization of the liver structure and shows changes such as enlargement, reduction, nodules, or necrosis.
+• Ultrasound: Enables the liver structure to be displayed and shows changes such as enlargement, reduction, nodules, or necroses.

 • CT/MRI: In special cases, for example, if tumors or special structural changes are suspected, computed tomography (CT) or magnetic resonance imaging (MRI) can be used.